MaxAlyokhin/binary-synth/README.md

 > **Note**: MIDI messages are generated on the desktop only

+## Interface features

+-   Reading speed - interpretation speed; at high speeds over 0.001 the application may become unstable

+-   Bitness - we can divide the binary code into words of 8 or 16 bits, which changes the number of available frequencies (256 or 65536).

+-   Frequency generation mode

+    -   continuous - continuous frequency distribution
+    -   tempered - distribution by 12-step equal-tempered scale.
+Numbers denote the note number from C-1 to H7.

+-   Transition type - transition between frequencies

+    -   immediate - instantaneous, rough transition
+    -   linear - linearly to the next frequency
+    -   exponential - exponentially to the next frequency

+-   Random time gap - adds a random amount of time to the next tone within the Reading speed parameter.
+Makes the sound less "robotic", as the distance to each tone is slightly different and it adds more "liveliness" to the playing

+-   Commands range - allows to play not the whole file, but a certain part of it

+-   Solid mode - the "solid press" mode, does not send noteOff commands, if the commands are the same in a row (and as a consequence notes), even noteOn is not sent.
+AllSoundOff is sent at the end.
+On some synthesizers it allows smooth transitions between notes

 ## Run locally and build the project

 ### Just copy the app